fatimaa87n/Equisoft_Bixi/README.md

-# Bixi Staton Data (Equisoft Full Stack Developer Test)
+# Bixi Station Data (Equisoft Full Stack Developer Test)

 This project is a full-stack application that fetches and displays Bixi bike station information.